IBM-Cloud/gp-js-client/README.md

 });
 ```

-The RESTful APIs can be called directly, or the convenience wrappers.
+The RESTful APIs can be called directly, or the simple API.
-The convenience wrappers are recommended, but not complete (or started) as of
-this writing.
+Using the simple API is recommended, however it is not YET complete.

+Using Simple APIs.
+==

+All of the APIs have this pattern:

+`gaas.function( { /*params*/ } ,  onSuccess, onFailure)`

+`onSuccess()` is given an object with various contents.

+`onFailure()` is called with an error message if it is an error.

+APIs
+===

+*

+Using RESTful APIs
+==

+The RESTful APIs have the same pattern as the simple, except that:
+* the project ID is NOT set automatically
+* the API key IS set automatically.

 To use the RESTful APIs, you can call like this: